tattle-made/shell-ui/README.md

 # shell
-A gateway into all tattle services
+A gateway into all tattle services.